 If you get SSDI, you may be eligible for a modification based on your lower income.
 SSDI isn't usually treated differently than other income, however (except for the fact that it's not usually taxable).
 Here are some examples of how several different states treat child support obligations after SSDI benefits are awarded.

 Each state treats SSDI benefits, including your child's benefits, differently.
-For example, some treat child's dependents benefits as your income, and some don't.
+For example, some treat your child's dependents benefits as your income, and some don't.
 For more information on other factors used for determining child support obligations and modifications based on your SSDI, contact your state's child support agency.

 If you are awarded SSI, your benefits cannot be garnished to make child support payments.